What This Form Covers

 A person may use any writing that meets the requirements of sections 36-3281 and 36-3282 to create a mental health care power of attorney.
 The following form is offered as a sample only and does not prevent a person from using other language or another form.

-A.R.S. § 36-3286The sample form covers several key areas: naming a primary and backup agent, consenting to or refusing specific mental health treatments, authorizing inpatient hospitalization, and adding personal instructions about your care preferences.
-It also includes witness affirmations and an optional acceptance section for the agent you name.
+A.R.S. § 36-3286The sample form covers several key areas.
+These include naming a primary and backup agent, agreeing to or refusing specific treatments, and allowing inpatient stays.

 Why Putting Mental Health Wishes in Writing Matters

-One important feature of this document: it cannot be revoked while you are found incapable of giving informed consent.
-This protects your earlier, clear-minded instructions from being undone during a crisis.
-At all other times, you keep full control to revoke or change any part of the document.
+One key feature: you cannot revoke this document while you lack the ability to give informed consent.
+This protects your earlier, clear-minded wishes during a crisis.
+At all other times, you keep full control to change or cancel it.